 The day startups intend to start, they have to cross a bumpy road full of potholes.
 One of the prominent holes here is “the Bribe” culture in our country.

-Starting from getting a firm/company registered in India to running it smoothly without a bribe is a pain.
+Starting from getting a firm/company registered in India to running it smoothly, without a bribe is a pain.

 You visit a government office or send your CA to get your firm registered with taxation, labor, PF, ESI and god knows how many departments.
-All you get to hear is, there are 100+ documents to fill or a bundle of currency required to simplify the process.
+All you get to hear is, there are 100+ documents to fill or a bundle of currency required to simplifying the process.

 By the time your startup changes gear from neutral to 1st, you have visitors from taxation department knocking at your door at the oddest of time.